The Science Behind Saving the Ocean

 These scientists use amazing tools and techniques to study the ocean:

-Diving deep: Using submarines and remotely operated vehicles (ROVs), scientists can explore the depths of the ocean, discovering new species and learning about underwater ecosystems.
+Diving deep: Using submarines and Remotely Operated Vehicles (ROV), scientists can explore the depths of the ocean, discovering new species and learning about underwater ecosystems.

 Tracking marine animals: They use tags and other technology to track the movements of animals like whales and sharks, helping us understand their migration patterns and habitat needs.